ronaldbradford/aws-tutorial/rds/create-mysql-aurora-cluster.md

 # Create an RDS Aurora MySQL Cluster

-This example will show the easiest way to create a MySQL RDS cluster.
-A subsequent tutorial will provide a more robust setup.
+This tutorial will demonstrate a way to create a simple MySQL RDS cluster.
+A subsequent tutorial will provide details for more robust cluster setup.

 ## RDS Cluster Requirements

-An RDS cluster has a number of required AWS resources in order to be created.
-Some of these resources require additional IAM policy permissions than provided by `AmazonRDSFullAccess`.
+An RDS cluster has a number of required AWS resources in order to be successfully created and accessed.
+Some of these resources require additional IAM policy permissions in addition to the AWS Managed policy by `AmazonRDSFullAccess` that is demonstrated in <a href="../iam/create-iam-user.md">this tutorial</a>.

 <ul>
-<li>A VPC that has subnets.
-See <a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html">Get started with Amazon VPC</a>.</li>
+<li>A VPC that has correctly configured subnets. <a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html">Get started with Amazon VPC</a> provide an example setup.</li>
-<li>An IAM user with privilege to create RDS resources.
-See the tutorial <a href="../iam/create-iam-user.md">Create a new IAM User<a></li>
+<li>An IAM user with applicable privileges to create RDS resources.
+See the tutorial <a href="../iam/create-iam-user.md">Create a new IAM User</a></li>
-<li>An EC2 security group that enables ingress (MySQL -3306, PostgreSQL - 5432) within your VPC.
+<li>An EC2 security group that enables Aurora cluster ingress (MySQL - 3306, PostgreSQL - 5432) within your VPC.
 See the tutorial <a href="../ec2/create-rds-security-group.md">Create RDS Security Group</a> for how to create this in your AWS account.</li>
-<li>A DB Subnet Group based on applicable VPC subnets.
+<li>A DB subnet group based on the applicable VPC subnets.
 Described in this tutorial.</li>
-<li>A Cluster parameter group, AWS does provide a default that is used in this tutorial.</li>
+<li>A cluster parameter group.
+AWS does provide a default that is used in this tutorial.</li>
-<li>An instance parameter group, AWS does provide a default that is used in this tutorial.</li>
+<li>An instance parameter group.
+AWS does provide a default that is used in this tutorial.</li>
-<li>A KMS Custom Managed Key (CMK), AWS does provide an RDS default KMS key that is used in this tutorial.</li>
+<li>A KMS Custom Managed Key (CMK).
+AWS does provide an RDS default KMS key that is used in this tutorial.</li>
-<li>One or more RDS instances to access the cluster from a client.
+<li>One or more RDS instances to access the cluster from a suitable client.
 Described in this tutorial. </li>
-<li>An EC2 instance within the VPC.
-See the tutorial <a href="../ec2/create-an-assessible-instance.md">Create an Internet Accessible EC2 Instance in your VPC</a>.
+<li>An EC2 instance within the VPC to access the cluster.
+See the tutorial <a href="../ec2/create-an-assessible-instance.md">Create an Internet Accessible EC2 instance in your VPC</a> for the appropriate setup.
 </ul>

+## Minimal better practices

-While this example is designed to create an RDS cluster in the simplest way, some best practice decisions are made.
+While this example is designed to create an RDS cluster in the simplest way, some additional best practice decisions are made.

-- All data should be encrypted, by default a new RDS Aurora Cluster is not encrypted breaking the AWS Well-Architected Framework best practices for Security.
+- All data should always be encrypted.
+By default a new RDS Aurora cluster is not using encrypted storage which is does not match the AWS Well-Architected Framework best practices for security.
-- While not required to specify an engine version, the default chooses the oldest version for the engine type, not the newest version, also not a best practice for Security.
+- While not required to specify an engine version, the default version chosen is the oldest version for the engine type, not the most recent version.
+This is also not a best practice for security.

-A subsequent tutorial will provide a number of better practices for creating an RDS cluster.
+A subsequent tutorial will provide a number of better practices for creating a more robust and extensible RDS cluster.

+## IAM user validation
+It is possible to execute the setup of the RDS cluster from your local machine.
+You will not be able to perform the validation of and use the cluster.
+For simplicity all installation is performed on an instance that can complete the tutorial.

     # Connect to EC2 Instance inside of VPC
     ssh ${IP}

     # Validate IAM User
     export AWS_PROFILE=rdsdemo